-Working Together to Safeguard Children March 2015 states the Key Principles are:
+Working Together to Safeguard Children (2018) states the key principles of safeguarding children are that:

 All staff that comes into contact with children and young people have a statutory duty to safeguard and promote their welfare; all staff should know what to do if they have any concerns.
 This includes all staff that work predominantly or completely with adults.
 Even though a health professional may not be working directly with the child, they may be seeing their parent, carer or other significant adult and have knowledge that is relevant to a child’s safety and welfare.

 A child is anyone who has not yet reached their 18th Birthday and includes the unborn child (The Children Act 1989 & 2004).